-The following are descriptions of the functions controlled by the MDP.
-These devices are protected by "push to reset" breakers that are normally in the "ON" position.
+The remaining devices are protected by 'push to reset' breakers that are in the normally "ON" position.
 Should any of the breakers trip, the breaker can be reset by pressing the plunger protected by the boot.
 Each breaker is labeled with the name of the device it protects.